Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 Ormi Labs

-Best for: Real-time, production-grade DeFi applications across multiple chains
+Best for: applications that require real-time indexing across multiple chains.

 The Graph